 Writing in first person point of view can be one of the most engaging and rewarding narrative viewpoints.
 This perspective allows the reader to 'see' the main character's world in a way that the third-person perspective doesn't allow.

-In first-person viewpoint, the narrator is a character within the story, and the story is told from that character's perspective.
-You can see that this story is being told from the viewpoint of the narrator.
-Stories written from the first-person viewpoint will use pronouns such as 'I' and 'we'.
-You can see from the extract above that 'I' is used on several occasions.
+In this point of view, the narrator is a character within the story, and the story is told from that character's perspective.
+You can see that this story is told from the narrator's viewpoint.
+Stories written from the first person point of view will use pronouns such as 'I' and 'we'.

 What is Narrative Viewpoint?

-To fully understand first-person narrative viewpoint, we must first look at narrative viewpoint in general.
+To fully understand the first-person point of view, we must first look at the narrative viewpoint in general.

-In other words, it is the way a story is told to the reader.
+In other words, it is how a story is told to the reader.

 Narration is split into three elements:

 - Narrative point of view: the grammatical person used by the narrator to refer to the character being narrated.

 - Narrative tense: the consistent use of the grammatical tense of either past or present.

 - Narrative techniques: methods of conveying the story.